unicode-org/icu4x/documents/process/style_guide.md

 may still have parameters "passed by reference" when it can determine that the reference is no longer subsequently used by the calling code (this is a "move" in Rust parlance).

-Furthermore, it will often [ellide the copy](https://en.wikipedia.org/wiki/Copy_elision) of the return value if it determines the returned object would otherwise go out of scope.
+Furthermore, it will often [elide the copy](https://en.wikipedia.org/wiki/Copy_elision) of the return value if it determines the returned object would otherwise go out of scope.
 It will allocate the space for the return value on the caller's stack or use the memory in a destination struct, to directly write the "returned" value in its final destination with no copying whatsoever.
 This is called Return Value Optimization (RVO) and while it is now available in C++ as well, it's a relatively new feature there.

 It is still often better (for reasons of borrowing and ownership) to pass structs by non-mutable reference, but returning **newly created** results by value (even potentially large structures) is not expected to cause performance issues.